ojaksch/MiSTer_tty2rpi/1-Setup-Raspberry_Pi.md

 [Download the Raspberry Pi Imager,](https://www.raspberrypi.com/software/) setup WiFi credentials and/or other needed settings and write the OS image to your SD card, which should be >=8 GB in size.

-**REMARK**
-I'm currently having an issue with VLC and the 64-bit RPi OS where the videos aren't played at full speed.
-Needs some investigating.

 Insert the SD into your RPi, connect all needed cables and devices and boot up your RPi.
 <ins>If not already done with the Raspberry Pi Imager:</ins> Follow the instruction shown on the screen and setup your user and password.
 For simplicity you can create a user **tty2rpi** (see also at end of this paragraph).
 Enable and setup WiFi if you want to use it.